Prime component-preservingly amphicheiral link with odd minimal crossing number: Non-invertibility of Stoimenow knots

 About (2), our example $L_n$ was a prime component-preservingly $(-, +)$-amphicheiral link with odd minimal crossing number.
 In general, the linking number of a $2$-component $(\varepsilon)$-amphicheiral link is $0$. $11_{n247}^2$ in Figure 2 is a prime $(\varepsilon)$-amphicheiral link with odd minimal crossing number.
 However it is not component-preservingly $(\varepsilon)$-amphicheiral.

-{ {\bf Acknowledgements}}\ The authors would like to express gratitudes to Professor Akio Kawauchi, Professor Taizo Kanenobu, Master Kenji Shibata, and members of Topology Seminar at Osaka City University for giving them useful comments.
+{ {\bf Acknowledgements}}\ The authors would like to express gratitudes to Professor Akio Kawauchi, Professor Taizo Kanenobu, Kenji Shibata, members of Topology Seminar at Osaka City University, and the anonymous referee for giving them useful comments.

 { }

 {

 Teruhisa KADOKAMI Department of Mathematics, East China Normal University, Dongchuan-lu 500, Shanghai, 200241, China {\tt mshj@math.ecnu.edu.cn} {\tt kadokami2007@yahoo.co.jp}